The Night an Empire Fell — Modern Paraphrase | fresh.bible

 This is God speaking directly about the Assyrian king — and the tone is unlike almost anything else in .
 It's dismissive.
 Almost mocking.
 Because Sennacherib had mocked God, and God was about to make it very clear who was actually in control.

-God said through :
+God said through Isaiah:

 "The virgin daughter of Zion despises you.
 She scorns you.
-The daughter of shakes her head as you walk away.
+The daughter of Jerusalem shakes her head as you walk away.

 Who exactly do you think you've been mocking and insulting?
 Against whom did you raise your voice and lift your arrogant eyes?
 Against the Holy One of Israel.

 Through your messengers you mocked the Lord and boasted: 'With my many chariots I've climbed the highest mountains, reached the far corners of Lebanon.
 I've cut down its tallest cedars, its finest trees.
 I've reached its remotest places, its richest forests.
 I've dug wells and drunk foreign waters.
-I dried up the streams of with the sole of my foot.'
+I dried up the streams of Egypt with the sole of my foot.'

 But haven't you heard?
 I planned this long ago.
 I designed it in ancient days.
 I'm the one who allowed you to turn fortified cities into piles of rubble — their people helpless, dismayed, as fragile as grass on a rooftop that shrivels before it grows.